tacoccino/vocab-writing-practice/README.md

 A minimal browser-based writing tool for practicing Japanese using vocabulary you've studied.
 As you write, words from your vocab list are automatically tracked — moving from **unused** to **used** as you incorporate them into your text.

 No server, no dependencies, no install.
-Just open `index.html`.
+Just open `index.html` or use it via [GitHub Pages](https://tacoccino.github.io/vocab-writing-practice/).

 ---